History of ABS-CBN: Agreement deals with other networks

 On March 20, 2024, ABS-CBN jointly announced with GMA Network, that It's Showtime will be simulcasted on the Kapuso network's noontime slot replacing the short-lived TAPE Inc.-produced noontime variety show Tahanang Pinakamasaya.

-On April 11, 2024, ABS-CBN jointly announced with Advanced Media Broadcasting System, that TV Patrol and TV Patrol Weekend, along with programs from Jeepney TV, as well as Magandang Buhay and later It's Showtime and Goin' Bulilit will be aired on ALLTV.
-This marked the return of some ABS-CBN programs on channels 2 and 16 in Manila (and subsequently to other regional channels), frequencies previously held by the said content provider.
-The partnership between ABS-CBN and AMBS was formalized after the two companies signed content agreements on April 23, 2024, which took effect on May 13, 2024.
+On April 11, 2024, ABS-CBN jointly announced with Advanced Media Broadcasting System, that the Kapamilya Channel broadcast feed to be known as Kapamilya Channel sa ALLTV2 (later ABS-CBN sa ALLTV2 or ABS-CBN | ALLTV2 from February 2026), which including TV Patrol and It's Showtime along with programs from Jeepney TV, as well as Magandang Buhay, will be aired on All TV from April 15, 2024.
+This marked the return of ABS-CBN on channels 2 and 16 in Manila (and subsequently to other regional channels), frequencies previously held by the said content provider after four years.
+The content partnership (later brand licensing) agreement between ABS-CBN and AMBS was formalized after both companies signed on April 23, 2024, which took effect on May 13, 2024.
+The brand were originally shown separately from April 2024 to January 1, 2026, with ALLTV was the channel identifier and Kapamilya Channel for its 2020–2026 silent break bumper of the latter (which continued to be used until March 16, 2026) during commercial breaks.
+Kapamilya Channel's airtime to the network was then extended on January 2, 2026, when new ABS-CBN contents on TV5 stopped airing on January 1 which merged both brands.

 On May 27, 2024, ABS-CBN and Prime Media Holdings announced that TeleRadyo Serbisyo programs along with TV Patrol and TV Patrol Weekend will be simulcasted on PRTV Prime Media.

 On January 28, 2025, ABS-CBN and GMA Network announced that they would bringing the collaboration for 20th Anniversary of Pinoy Big Brother as a Celebrity Collab Edition.
-This significant allows for Artist from the two media companies.

-On May 29, 2025, ABS-CBN, Prime Media and PCMC announced that DWPM Radyo 630 and Teleradyo Serbisyo reverts back to its previous branding, DZMM Radyo Patrol 630 alongside with the branding return of its television counterpart as DZMM TeleRadyo after 5 years of hiatus.
+On May 29, 2025, ABS-CBN, Prime Media and PCMC announced that DWPM Radyo 630 and Teleradyo Serbisyo reverts to its previous branding, DZMM Radyo Patrol 630 along with the branding return of its television counterpart as DZMM TeleRadyo after 5 years of hiatus.

+On December 4, 2025, ABS-CBN and TV5 announced the airing of newly released ABS-CBN contents will be on hiatus from January 2 until June 21, 2026.

+From February to March 16, 2026, ABS-CBN consolidated its broadcast platforms Kapamilya Channel, Kapamilya Online Live, and ALLTV by having its 2013 logo to be used on them.
+This adapted the name on-air as ABS-CBN | Kapamilya Channel, ABS-CBN | Kapamilya Online Live, and ABS-CBN sa ALLTV2 or ABS-CBN | ALLTV2 and changed the respective silent bumpers during commercial breaks on March 16.
+As such, their previous versions of the bumpers for ALLTV2 was used until March 15, 2026, and Kapamilya Channel and Kapamilya Online Live until March 16, 2026).
+This is to coincide with the 80th original founding and 40th of re-establishment following the People Power Revolution anniversaries of ABS-CBN as a media company.